-Bananas grow on banana plants that can have anywhere from 50 to 150 bananas in each bunch of fruit.
-The individual bananas are sold in varying sizes, from small to extra-large, the size-grading being determined by their length.
+Bananas grow on plants that can have anywhere from 50 to 150 bananas in each bunch.
+Stores sell individual bananas in varying sizes, from small to extra large.

-The American Diabetes Association recommend incorporating fruit into a diabetes diet, such as having a small piece of whole fruit or a half-piece of large fruit with each meal.
+The American Diabetes Association (ADA) suggest that people with diabetes should incorporate fruit into a controlled diet, such as eating a small piece of whole fruit or a half-serving of large fruit with each meal as a dessert.

 Cooking and preparation

-Another factor to consider is how the banana is preparation.
-For example, some food manufacturers will market dried banana chips, as an easy-to-carry snack.
+For example, some food manufacturers will market dried banana chips as a healthful treat or snack.

-However, these may have sugars added to them to enhance their flavor.
-So, eating a serving-size of banana chips could raise a person's blood sugar much more than intended or when compared to eating a smaller-sized fresh banana.
+However, these may contain added sugars or syrups to enhance flavor.
+Eating a serving of banana chips is more likely to cause a blood sugar spike than snacking on a small, fresh banana.

-Pair with a "healthy" fat or protein source
+Pair bananas with a "healthy" fat or protein source

-Another healthy idea is to pair a banana with a protein source, such as Greek yogurt or turkey slices.
-This will help keep a person full for longer and manage blood sugar.
+Another healthful option for people with diabetes is to pair a banana with a protein source, such as Greek yogurt.

-Researchers have studied banana ripeness in regards to blood sugar.
-They found that green or unripe bananas tend to have less impact on blood sugar because they have less sugar than their ripe counterparts.
+In 1992, an older study of ten subjects with diabetes looked at banana ripeness in regards to blood sugar.
+The researchers found that green or unripe bananas tended to have a slower effect on blood sugar than ripe bananas.

-Portion control can play a role in the amount of sugar consumed in a banana.
-If a person chooses a smaller banana, they will eat fewer carbs.
-For example, a small banana that is 6–7 inches long has 23 g carbohydrates per serving, while an extra-large banana has 35 g of carbohydrates.
+For example, a small banana that is 6–7 inches long has 23.07 grams (g) of carbohydrates per serving, while an extra-large banana has just under 35 g of carbohydrates.

 How many can you eat per day?